-In preparing these topics, I suggest you outline your answers with themes, arguments, and concrete examples.
+In preparing these topics, you should outline your answers with themes, arguments, and concrete examples.

 - Eurocentrism.
 What is it?
-How should we escape it in our understanding of the history of the contemporary world? - Change vs. Burden of the Past.
-We have seen the power of both change and continuity, of moments of profound rupture and the weighty "burden of the past."
-How should we understand the possibilities and limits of change in contemporary history? - Colonialism and Its Legacies.
+How should we escape it in our understanding of the history of the contemporary world?

+- Area Studies and Global History.
+What defines the cultural areas we have studied (such as Latin America or East Asia)?
+How should we balance the understanding of regional history with global perspectives? - Colonialism and Its Legacies.
 How should we understand the legacies of colonialism in the contemporary world? - Nationalism and the nation-state.
 What is nationalism?
 What is the nation-state?
 And what are the challenges of the nation-state in the contemporary world? - International relations, 1900 to the present.
-How has international relations changed in the period we have studied, from 1900 to the present?
+How have international relations changed in the period we have studied, from 1900 to the present?
 How has the dominance of one or two or many powers shaped history?